therealchjones/mffer/docs/apkdl.md

 `apkdl` downloads the latest version of the Marvel Future Fight program from the Play Store.
-This is primarily useful for further analysis and exploration of the game program files; it does not download the game data used directly by `mffer`.
+This is primarily useful for further analysis and exploration of the game program files; it does not download the game data used directly by mffer.

 ## Options